ClacYc/Neural-Networks-and-Deep-Learning-by-deeplearning.ai-/README.md

 In 2021/12/12 I finished the first programming assignment, I have to pick up the pace to complete the rest of the assignments!
 Wish me luck!
 I can handle it.

 In 2021/12/14 I finished the second assignment!

+In 2021/12/17 I finished the 3rd assignment.
+This week's assignment is truly a little bit long but at the same time I have learned more, such as some fine-tuning tricks on the Weights Initialization step and other hyperparameters tuning.
+This owes in large part to the demonstrated ability of Andrew Ng's detailed manuscripts!
+Hopefully I will learn more in the following days.